Obstructing Lagrangian concordance for closures of 3-braids: Introduction

 We consider specifically the branched double cover to obtain a further obstructions using $d_3$, Gompf's 3-dimensional invariant on 2-plane fields \cite{Gom98}: \begin{thm} If $\Lambda$ is a Legendrian knot which satisfies $U\prec\Lambda\prec U$, then the contact $2$-fold cyclic branched cover $(\Sigma_2(\Lambda'),\xi)$ of $S^3$ branched over the positive transverse push-off $\Lambda'$ of $\Lambda$ has

 \end{thm}

-These obstructions eliminate all remaining 3-braids except some of algebraic length 2.
-To obstruct the remaining 3-braids, we study particular fillings of their branched double covers by drawing their Weinstein handlebody diagrams \cite{Wei91}.
-Weinstein handlebody diagrams are the symplectic analogue to smooth Kirby diagrams.
-They are used to illustrate a symplectic version of handle decomposition.
+These obstructions eliminate all 3-braids except those which are quasipositive and of algebraic length 2.
+To obstruct the remaining 3-braids, we study particular fillings of their branched double covers by drawing the Weinstein handlebody diagrams \cite{Wei91} of these fillings.
+Weinstein handlebody diagrams are the symplectic analogue to Kirby diagrams and illustrate a symplectic version of handle decomposition.
 We obtain these diagrams by adapting the recipe laid out by Casals and Murphy in \cite{CasMur19} and prove the following theorem:

 \begin{thm} Let $\Lambda\neq U$ be a Legendrian knot which is smoothly the closure of a quasipositive 3-braid of algebraic length 2.
 Let $\Lambda'$ be a positive transverse push off of $\Lambda$.
-If Lemma \ref{lemma:qgreaterthanp} gives $\gamma$ with slope $(p,q)$, $0< p < q$, then there is a filling of $\Sigma_2(\Lambda')$, the double cover of $S^3$ branched over $\Lambda'$, given by the handle decomposition consisting of a single 1-handle and a single 2-handle pictured in Figure \ref{fig:d_Lambdaagain}. \end{thm}
+If Lemma \ref{lemma:qgreaterthanp} gives $\gamma$ with slope $(p,q)$, $0< p < q$, then there is a filling of $\Sigma_2(\Lambda')$, the double cover of $S^3$ branched over $\Lambda'$, given by the handle decomposition consisting of a single 1-handle and a single 2-handle pictured in Figure \ref{fig:d_Lambda}. \end{thm}

-We use these Weinstein diagrams to compute the symplectic homology of the filling, via the Legendrian contact homology differential graded algebra of the Legendrian attaching sphere depicted in the diagram.
+We then compute the Legendrian contact homology differential graded algebra of the Legendrian attaching sphere depicted in the general diagram.
 The homology of this differential graded algebra, called the Legendrian contact homology was introduced by Chekanov and Eliashberg \cite{Che02,Eli98}, and was the first non-classical Legendrian link invariant.
 The differential graded algebra is generated by Reeb chords in a Legendrian link in $\RR^3$, and the differential counts holomorphic disks in $\RR\times \RR^3$.
 A $\ZZ$-graded version of the Legendrian contact homology differential graded algebra was defined by Etnyre, Ng, and Sabloff \cite{EtnNg02}, and a version of this differential graded algebra was defined for links in $\#^m(S^1\times S^2)$ by Ekholm and Ng \cite{EkhNg15}, and simplified by Etg\"u and Lekili \cite{EtgLek19}.
 The Legendrian contact homology DGA can be used to compute invariants of the Weinstein manifolds including the symplectic homology of the filling of $\Sigma_2(\Lambda')$ following work of \cite{BouEkh12}.
 We prove:

 \begin{thm} Let $\Lambda\neq U$ be a Legendrian knot which is smoothly the closure of a quasipositive 3-braid of algebraic length 2.
 Let $\Lambda'$ be a positive transverse push off of $\Lambda$.
 Then there is a filling of $\Sigma_2(\Lambda')$, the double cover of $S^3$ branched over $\Lambda'$, which has nonvanishing symplectic homology. \end{thm}